 With the help of an intellectual property lawyer, you can protect your legal and financial interests for something unique to whose rights you’ve created or obtained.
 Also, you’ll appreciate help from a patent attorney in Houston in defending any possible charges of IP rights violation.
-Read on to understand how you can use the law to prevent theft or denial of your hard-earned artistic, scientific, or other intellectual inventions.
+Below, we examine some legal interventions to guard against infringement or denial of well-merited artistic, scientific, or other intellectual property you created yourself.

-Any unauthorized application of intellectual property is an infringement.
+Any exploitation of intellectual property without approval is an infringement.
 To guard against possible infringement, the creator or owner of rights to any intellectual property must start by putting the world on notice concerning the existence of such rights.
-Giving notice helps forestall violation by making the owner’s IP rights visible to parties that may unintentionally violate them.
+Providing notice hinders violation by making the owner’s IP rights known to persons that may inadvertently infringement on them.
 It also introduces several extra legal benefits, and it gives the owner an advantage when prosecuting any violation in court, should it become necessary.

-After inventing something (for example a product), you can notify the world about your rights to it by marking it using a patent number allocated to it by the Patent and Trademark Office.
-In case a patent is not yet approved, you may deter others from imitating its design by marking it with the label “patent pending.”
+Once you’ve invented anything (a commodity, for instance), be sure to mark with a patent code allotted to it by the Patent and Trademark office as declaration of your rights to it before everybody.
+And if a patent is yet to be awarded, you can discourage others from copying its design by using the label “patent pending” on it.
 There are appropriate symbols that are used to give notice of trademarks and copyrights, including (TM)and (C).
-The symbol is placed on the material in question before registering the mark or copyright so that it’s appended to the government database.
+The labeling is added on the invented material and the mark or copyright is registered to be introduced to government records.

 Steps to Take if a Patent Violation Occurs

 Several remedies are available in case an intellectual property owner sues in court and their lawsuit succeeds.
 The infringing party may be ordered to halt their activity through a court injunction.
-The plaintiff may also be awarded money damages.
+Financial damages to the petitioner may also be available.
 Additionally, once the owner’s IP rights are upheld by the court, the infringing party may accept a license agreement.
-In such an arrangement, the infringer continues to use the intellectual property but payments go to the legal owner.
+With such a deal, the infringer does not stop using the patented property, but the rightful owner receives the payments.